 Share with your potential clients how you get inspired.
 How you sketch out your ideas.
 How you create prototype‘s or select the right materials.
 Or get your colours or glazes ‘just’ right.

-When you are getting ready for a launch of a new collection then create a series of emails or blog posts that *slowly* reveals your next collection step-by-step – from sharing your initial ideas 6 weeks before the launch, to revealing some prototypes and the collection name a month in advance, to the final result and launching your collection.
+When you are getting ready to launch a new collection, create a series of emails or blog posts that *slowly* reveal the collection step-by-step; from sharing your initial ideas 6 weeks before the launch, to revealing some prototypes and the collection name a month in advance, to the final products and launching them as a collection.

 People buy from people … especially when it comes to creative products and services.